13 dead in Southern California as rain triggers mudslides

 Hartmann watched rescuers revive a toddler pulled unresponsive from the muck.

-Hartmann said he found a father-son tennis trophy awarded in 1991 to men his wife knows.
+Hartmann said he found a tennis trophy awarded in 1991 to a father-son team his wife knows.

 "Both of them were caught in the flood.
 Son's in the hospital, dad hasn't been found yet," he said, declining to name them.

-The storm walloped much of the state with damaging winds and thunderstorms.
+The storm walloped much of the state with damaging winds and thunderstorms and dumped up to 18 inches (45 centimeters) of snow in the Sierra Nevada.
 Downtown San Francisco got a record 3.15 inches (8 centimeters) of rain on Monday, smashing the old mark of 2.36 inches (6 centimeters) set in 1872.

 Weber reported from Los Angeles.
 Associated Press writers John Antczak, Michael Balsamo and Brian Melley in Los Angeles and Alina Hartounian in Phoenix contributed to this report.